Weights for $\ell$-local compact groups: Introduction

 \section{Introduction}

 An \textit{$\ell$-compact group} is, broadly speaking, the $\ell$-local homotopy theoretic analogue of a compact Lie group with a `Weyl group' $W$ which is a $\mathbb{Z}_\ell$-reflection group.
-In \cite{KMS1}, the authors introduce and prove a version of Alperin's Weight Conjecture for fusion systems associated to homotopy fixed point spaces of connected $\ell$-compact groups under the action of unstable Adams operations.
-For such a fusion system $\cF$ associated to an $\ell$-compact group with Weyl group $W$, this conjecture asserts that, if $\ell$ is a good prime (see \cite[Definition 2.4]{KMS1}), then $\bw(\cF)=|\Irr(W)|$ where $\bw(-)$ counts the number of \textit{weights} (defect zero characters of $\cF$-centric radical subgroups) of $\cF$ up to conjugacy.
-One consequence of this result is that the number of weights appears to be an invariant of the underlying $\ell$-compact group, as opposed to the space of fixed points.
+In \cite{KMS1}, the authors introduce and prove a version of Alperin's Weight Conjecture (AWC) for fusion systems associated to homotopy fixed point spaces of connected $\ell$-compact groups under the action of unstable Adams operations.
+For such a fusion system $\cF$ associated to a simply connected $\ell$-compact group with Weyl group $W$, under some mild hypotheses this conjecture asserts that $\bw(\cF)=|\Irr(W)|$ where $\bw(\cF)$ is the number of \textit{weights} (defect zero characters of $\cF$-automorphism groups of $\cF$-centric radical subgroups up to $\cF$-conjugacy).
+One consequence is that the number of weights appears to be an invariant of the underlying $\ell$-compact group, as opposed to the space of fixed points.
 In an attempt to understand this, we introduce the study of weights for $\ell$-compact groups by appealing to the more general theory of \textit{$\ell$-local compact groups} \cite{BLO3}.
-Here, we view an $\ell$-local compact group as a fusion system $\cF$ on an $\ell$-group which contains a finite index infinite torus whose $\cF$-automorphism group we define to be the \textit{Weyl group} of $\cF$ (see Section \ref{sec:weights}).
-Since $\cF$ has finitely many classes of $\cF$-centric radical subgroups, each with a finite $\cF$-outer automorphism group (see Proposition \ref{p:finite}), we obtain an integer invariant $\bw(\cF)$ which, by analogy with the finite case, we call the `number of weights of $\cF$' (see Definition \ref{d:nrweights}).
+Here, we view an $\ell$-local compact group as a fusion system $\cF$ on an $\ell$-group $S$ which contains a finite index infinite torus $T$ (see Definition \ref{d:llcg}).
+Since $\cF$ has finitely many classes of $\cF$-centric radical subgroups, each with a finite $\cF$-outer automorphism group (see Proposition \ref{p:finite}), we obtain an integer invariant $\bw(\cF)$ which, by analogy with the finite case, we call the `number of weights' of $\cF$ (see Definition \ref{d:nrweights}).

-An $\ell$-local compact group $\cF$ is \textit{simple} if it possesses no normal subsystems and \textit{connected} if every element of the underlying $\ell$-group is $\cF$-conjugate to an element of the maximal torus (see Section \ref{sec:weights} for precise definitions).
-Based on \cite[Theorem 1]{KMS1} for finite fusion systems, and observations made in the present paper, we make the following conjecture which may be regarded as a version of Alperin's Weight Conjecture for connected $\ell$-local compact groups.
+An $\ell$-local compact group $\cF$ is \textit{connected} if $T$ is the unique maximal abelian subgroup of $S$ up to $\cF$-conjugacy and every element of the underlying $\ell$-group is $\cF$-conjugate to an element of $T$.
+In this case we refer to the group $W=\Aut_\cF(T)$ as the \textit{Weyl group} of $\cF$.
+Based on \cite[Theorem 1]{KMS1} for finite fusion systems, and observations made in the present paper, we make the following conjecture which may be regarded as a weak analogue of Alperin's Weight Conjecture for connected $\ell$-local compact groups.